Depth-Oriented Transpersonal Psychologist & Psychotherapist

 Trauma Resolution Therapy: Compassionate Integration Method™

-The Compassionate Integration Method™ (CIM) is a short-term trauma resolution approach I developed for the places in the psyche and nervous system that keep repeating the same message: it’s not safe yet.
-It supports trauma symptoms, attachment and abandonment wounds, intrusive memories or thoughts, panic and anxiety, shame loops, and the quiet chronic hypervigilance that can live beneath even a “high-functioning” life.
+The Compassionate Integration Method™ (CIM™) is a structured, short-term trauma resolution approach I developed to help heal the places in the psyche and nervous system that still carry the message: it’s not safe yet.
+This work is designed for people living with trauma symptoms, attachment and abandonment wounds, intrusive memories or thoughts, panic and anxiety, shame loops, and the chronic hypervigilance that can persist beneath even a highly capable, high-functioning life.

-This work is heart-centered and clinically contained.
-We move with structure, pacing, and consent—stabilizing first, then processing in a way that helps the system update the old imprint.
-Over time, triggers lose their charge, symptoms soften, and a deeper internal coherence returns—less bracing, less looping, more presence.
+This work is heart-centered, structured, and clinically contained.
+We move with pacing, consent, and stabilization first—then process in a way that supports lasting relief rather than overwhelm or forced catharsis.
+Over time, triggers lose intensity, symptoms soften, and a greater sense of internal steadiness, choice, and coherence begins to return.

 Who is This For?